sushmoyr/sanatoni_mart/docs/project-srs.md

 * The website will be fully responsive, ensuring a seamless experience across desktops, tablets, and smartphones.

+### 2.16 **Newsletter management**

+* the website will support a complete newsletter management, including managing newsletter subscriptions, sending newsletter emails etc. the users can subscribe and unsubscibe from newsletter both from email or website. a mail verification is needed during unsubscribing from the site.

 ## 3. **Non-Functional Requirements**

 ### 3.1 **Performance**